opentargets-archive/data_pipeline/doc/source/ontology.rst

 genomic phenomena such as transposons and repeats.
 We are primarily interested in using SO because it also describes variations and the consequences of variation.

-We use SO terms to determine the functional consequence of the variants that are sent by the data providers (GWAS Catalog, EVA, UniProt).
+We use SO terms to determine the functional consequence of the variants that are provided by GWAS Catalog, EVA, and UniProt.
 Additionally, the consequence is used to assign a score to an evidence.
 See mapping table in data_pipeline/resources/eco_scores (which really should be called functional consequence scores).

 We had a few terms not represented in SO but we decided to map them to existing SO classes.

 For end-users, the documentation is located in https://www.targetvalidation.org/variants

 Nearest gene 5' end
 +++++++++++++++++++